-The timeline and preliminary marketing plan identifies the steps the Town may take to inform the community about the Program, as described in Sections 1 through 3 of Exhibit II.
+The timeline and preliminary marketing plan identifies the steps the Town may take to inform the community about the Program, as described in Sections 1 through 3.
 The schedule is designed to work towards the estimated date when the Customer Notification Letter is scheduled to arrive in customer mailboxes.
 The dates may be adjusted to ensure compliance with the minimum written notification timelines for the date of commencement of service to the Public Utilities Commission, the Office of Consumer Advocate, and the Department of Energy per Puc 2204.04.

-The costs of the Education and Outreach Plan will be handled by the Community Power Consultant, and implementation will be shared by the Consultant and the Energy Committee, under the direction of the Town.
+The costs and implementation of the Education and Outreach Plan will be handled by the Community Power Consultant, under the direction of the Town.